Benjaman Kyle: Search for identity

-In July 2009, a search was being made by the United States Department of Veterans Affairs (VA) for Kyle's Vietnam draft registration, based on his birthdate and his physical characteristics.
+In July 2009, a search was made by the United States Department of Veterans Affairs for Powell's Vietnam draft registration, based on his birthdate and his physical characteristics.

-Newspaper articles were published in the Boulder Daily Camera on July 5, 2009, and in the Denver Post on July 7, 2009.
-Based on Kyle's memories of the University of Colorado Boulder campus, it was hoped at the time that someone would respond to the articles to identify him.
+Newspaper articles were published in the Boulder Daily Camera and the Denver Post in July 2009.
+Based on Powell's memories of the University of Colorado Boulder campus, it was hoped at the time that someone would respond to the articles to identify him.

-Kyle took several DNA tests that offer clues to his origins.
+Powell took several DNA tests that offer clues to his origins.
 A genetic genealogy DNA test by Family Tree DNA produced a distant match with members of the Powell DNA Study.
 Based on these results, in March 2010 an almost perfect DNA match was discovered in the Sorenson Molecular Genealogy Foundation database with a Davidson of Scottish ancestry, a grandson of Robert Holden Davidson (b.
 1885, Logan, Utah, d.
 1946, Chico, California).
 This Davidson's results were very different from other Davidsons who have been tested by the Davidson/Davison/Davisson Research DNA Study Project.
-The fact that Kyle had several weak matches to Powells, with a single strong match to a Davidson, indicates a possible non-paternity event in the male line of his family—that is, an adoption, a name change, or an illegitimacy.
+The fact that Powell had several weak matches to Powells, with a single strong match to a Davidson, indicates a possible non-paternity event in the male line of his family—that is, an adoption, a name change, or an illegitimacy.
 It was surmised that his legal name might be Davidson, but that in past generations, the family name was originally Powell.
 A comparison of the whereabouts of the Powell and Davidson families revealed that members of both families were living in proximity in the Pacific Northwest in the early 1900s.

 A geographical comparison between Kyle's Y-DNA results and the YHRD Y Users Group database showed a somewhat close match in southern Kansas and northern Oklahoma, but the U.S. coverage in this database is sparse and includes only Y-DNA haplotypes.
 A more comprehensive autosomal DNA test by 23andMe relating to mixed-gender family lines reveals a large number of matches with ancestry in the western Carolinas, eastern Tennessee, northern Alabama, and northern Georgia.

-Colleen Fitzpatrick attempted to create a family tree for Kyle, and based on DNA tests, cousins were identified from the western Carolinas who collaborated with her to try to determine his identity.
+Colleen Fitzpatrick attempted to create a family tree for Powell, and based on DNA tests, cousins were identified from the western Carolinas who collaborated with her to try to determine his identity.
 Fitzpatrick's efforts had not yet pinpointed his exact identity when he cut off communication with her.

-Kyle's appearance on a Reddit AMA in 2012 and again in 2013 attracted several possible leads, most of which were disproven.
+Powell's appearance on Reddit's r/IAmA (Ask me Anything) in 2012 and again in 2013 attracted several possible leads, most of which were disproven.